timescale/docs/use-timescale/integrations/query-admin/qstudio.md

 # Connect to Timescale using qStudio

-[qStudio][qstudio] is a free SQL GUI to run SQL scripts, browse the tables, create charts and export the results.
-You can install qStudio on every operating system and connect to every database including Timescale.
-You can connect to Timescale hosted on your local machine or on a remote server or a Timescale service.
+You can use [qStudio][qstudio] to run queries, browse tables, and create charts for your Timescale database.

 For more information about `qStudio`, including download and installation instructions, see [timestored.com][qstudio-downloads].